tytydraco/yessleep/out/The_Valley_pt_1.md

 “WHAT THE FUCK?”

-“Who the hell did this?”
+“Who-- Who did this?”

-“Why would he just fucking leave camp and come here?”
+“Why the hell did he think it was a good idea to leave camp?!”
 The questions just kept coming.
 I looked past the corpse of the college student though… and found another one poking out of the first tent down the way.

 *Oh God.*